 Your first full day is a great day to get a lot of the main sites of Bangkok checked off and then have a fun and relaxing evening.
 To start the day, try one of Bangkok’s favorite morning treats, the Thai iced coffee.

-You can usually find a street-side cart whipping up these sweet coffees every few blocks.
+You usually find a street-side cart whipping up these sweet coffees every few blocks.
 You should run into one on your way to the train, with an average price is 15-20 baht.

 Before jumping on the river taxi, take a minute to check out the street food scene between the train station and the water taxi terminal.
 Make sure to read our What to Eat in Bangkok Guide to discover the best Thai foods to try.